NobilityDeviant/ZenDownloader/README.md

 and then reopen it and you should be good to go.

-If there's a warning on top of IntelliJ to install Java accept it.
+If there's a warning on top of IntelliJ to install Java, you have to accept it.

+Now once everything is imported and downloaded, open the project tree on the left (Folder Icon) and look for:

+`src > main > kotlin > nobility.downloader > Main.kt`

+Right click **Main.kt** and select `Run MainKt`

 If you want to make the `.deb` or the `.rpm` file, you need to install a couple extra things: